chrisemunt/mgsi/README.md

        /root/.yottadb/r1.30_x86_64/r

-Copy all the routines (i.e. all files with an 'm' extension) held in the GitHub **/yottadb** directory to:
+Copy all the Superserver routines (i.e. all files with an 'm' extension) held in the GitHub **/yottadb** directory to:

        /root/.yottadb/r1.30_x86_64/r